The greedy side of the LASSO: New algorithms for weighted sparse recovery via loss function-based orthogonal matching pursuit: LASSO-based weighted OMP

-\paragraph{Sparse corruptions: weighted LAD-LASSO.} When the noise corrupting the measurements is of the form $e = e^{\textnormal{bounded}} + e^{\textnormal{sparse}}$, where $\|e^{\textnormal{bounded}}\|_2$ and $\|e^{\textnormal{sparse}}\|_0$ are bounded, but $\|e^{\textnormal{sparse}}\|_2$ is possibly very large, the LASSO and SR-LASSO are generally not able to achieve successful sparse recovery.
+where $\|e^{\textnormal{bounded}}\|_2$ and $\|e^{\textnormal{sparse}}\|_0$ are bounded, but $\|e^{\textnormal{sparse}}\|_2$ is possibly very large, the LASSO and SR-LASSO are generally not able to achieve successful sparse recovery.
 A simple remedy is to use a data-fidelity term based on the $\ell^1$-norm, as opposed to the $\ell^2$-norm, thanks to its ability to promote sparsity on the residual.
 This is the idea behind the (unconstrained) weighted \emph{LAD-LASSO}, whose loss function is given by